 If you have mechanical ventilation, the calculation is essential the same, but in this case the ventilation rate is whatever the fan is rated for.
 If the ventilation is a HRV or ERV you need to adjust the temperature difference by the efficiency of heat recovery, so for example if ΔT is 50 degrees and the efficiency is 70%, then the effective temperature difference is only 30% of ΔT, or 15 degrees in this case.

 The following is an example house, to show a complete heat loss calculation.
 This house is 25'x40' (1000SF) on the interior with an 8' ceiling, is built with the double stud wall shown in the example above, double glaze low-E windows (U .3), R5 doors, and has a unheated crawlspace.
+The doors are standard 3-0x6-8; east, west and north windows are 2x3, and south are 7x5.
 To simplify things, rather than using F values for floor loss, it is assumed an un-vented crawlspace has an average temperature4 of around 55°F. Assume the floor and the ceiling are built with 12" TGIs (or equivalent), and that the insulation is blown in cellulose (R3.7/inch - or equivalent).The following are the east, south, west and north elevations for this hypothetical house (which is simplified to make the calculations easy: its intended to be realistic enough, but it isn't a real house).
 Assume that the house measured 2ACH50, which corresponds to a .2ACH natural ventilation rate (which in turn is about 27CFM).
 Because this is quite small, assume another 25CFM mechanical ventilation.

 The heat loss model described here is for steady state heat loss under ideal conditions.
 In the real world, these conditions are at least as uncommon as they are common (detailed discussion in the section on r-values).
 How much the actual loss will vary from the modeled loss is unclear.
 There are really only two significant factors: the sunny surfaces of the building will likely have a lower heat loss due to radiant gain, and roof heat loss will be higher when the night sky is clear and dry.
 Under a cloudy sky at night, the model should be pretty accurate, and on a cloudy day it will also be relatively close (although there will still be some radiant effect), but at all other times real loss will vary from the model.